 For the most comprehensive local coverage, subscribe today.

 Support Group for Caregivers

-The Support Group for Caregivers, sponsored by Resources for Seniors, is led by a trained Alzheimer’s facilitator.
-Regular meeting dates are from 9:30 to 11 a.m. on the second Wednesday of each month at the Wendell Community Center, 601 W. Third St., Wendell.
+The Support Group for Caregivers, sponsored by Resources for Seniors, is led by a trained Alzheimers facilitator.
+Regular meeting dates are from 9:30 to 11 a.m. on the second Wednesday of each month (due to Veterans Day the November meeting will be on the 18th), at the Wendell Community Center, 601 West Third St., Wendell.
 The support group is a confidential safe place to share one’s challenges, frustrations, sadness, and loneliness with others.
 To register call 919-365-4248.